-A cross-correlation search matching the stick-slip seismogram in Figure 3 as a template against the continuous seismometer record shows that the event belongs to a multiplet of repeated ruptures over identical fault planes resulting in practically identical seismic waveforms (Figure 3A).
-During the DAS deployment, 48 repeating events matched the template with correlation coefficients of on-ice seismometer records between 0.986 and 0.999.
+A cross-correlation search matching the stick-slip seismogram in Fig. 3 as a template against the continuous seismometer record shows that the event belongs to a multiplet of repeated ruptures over identical fault planes resulting in practically identical seismic waveforms (Fig. 3A).
+During the DAS deployment, 48 repeating events matched the template with correlation coefficients of onice seismometer records between 0.986 and 0.999.
 The inter-event times are remarkably regular at around 2 hours.
-Compressive P-polarities are consistent with a shear dislocation along the glacier flow direction (Figure 3B).
+Compressive P-polarities are consistent with a shear dislocation along the glacier flow direction (Fig. 3B).

-A record section of the stick-slip icequake on the DAS system highlights P- and S-waves and additional phases (Figure 4A).
-2D ray tracing (see Methods) suggests that the recorded P-wave train contains both the direct wave as well as the critically refracted phase, which travels through the underlying granite (the cross over distance at which the refracted wave passes the direct wave is similar to the smallest source-station offset).
+A 1D model for seismic wave propagation (see Methods) suggests that the recorded P-wave train contains both the direct wave as well as the critically refracted phase, which travels through the underlying granite (the cross over distance at which the refracted wave passes the direct wave is shorter than the smallest source-station offset).
 The same is true for the S-wave, but here a separation between direct and refracted phase is clearly visible at source-station offsets beyond 270 m (Figure 4D).
-A small arrival (visible at distances above 310 m) before the refracted S-wave may be explained with a doubly reflected P-wave (Figure 4C).
-The latest indicated arrival (best illustrated in Figure 4A at around 0.3 s) points towards a doubly reflected shear wave arrival, although the calculations place the arrivals slightly after the signal onset, which likely results from our simplified 2D velocity model.
+A record section of the stick-slip icequake on the DAS system highlights additional phases besides the direct P- and S-waves (Fig. 4A).
+A small arrival (visible at distances above 310 m) before the refracted S-wave is consistent with a doubly reflected P-wave (Fig. 4C).
+The latest indicated arrival (best illustrated in Fig. 4A at around 0.3 s) is best explained by a doubly reflected shear wave arrival, although the calculated arrivals mark the signal maximum rather than its onset, which likely results from our simplified 1D velocity model.

-The refracted and doubly reflected S-wave arrivals are also visible in on-ice seismometer records 231 difficult to interpret.
-On the DAS system, Figure 4D shows additional coherent arrivals after the direct S-arrival.
-These may be other multiple reflections involving conversion between P- and Spolarization at the surface or bed.
+The refracted and doubly reflected S-wave arrivals are also visible in on-ice seismometer records (Fig. 3B).
+However, without the dense sensor layout of the DAS cable, these phases cannot be identified and interpreted.
+On the DAS system, Fig. 4D shows additional coherent arrivals after the direct S-arrival.
+These may be other multiple reflections involving conversion between P- and S-polarization at the surface or bed.